 Make Online Connections and Utilize Them

-Similar to the need to meet other business owners in the community, you should be using your online presence to interact with other successful online businesses.
+You should be using your online presence to interact with other successful online businesses.
 You’ll want to reach out and see if they have any tips for building your website.
 Additionally, you can study successful websites from your competitors to get ideas for features you can add to your site.

 If you find businesses online that complement your services or products, you can create mutually beneficial partnerships.
 For example, say you sell cleaning supplies for cars while another company sells car parts.
 As these two businesses are somewhat related, you can link to each other’s websites to drive traffic to one another.